skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 medium-precision non-integral inputs following a relatively simple format.
 These are not so difficult.

-The parsing functions (`atoi`, `strtol`, `strtod`, etc.) require null-terminated strings, which is generally inconvenient.
+Parsing (`atoi`, `strtol`, `strtod`, etc.) requires null-terminated strings, which is generally inconvenient.
 These integers likely came from something *not* null-terminated like a file, and so I need to first append a null terminator.
 I can't just feed it a token from a memory-mapped file.
 Even when using libc, I often write my own integer parser anyway since the libc parsers lack an appropriate interface.

+**Update**: NRK points out that [unsigned integer parsing treats negative inputs as in range][strtoul].
+This is both surprising and rarely useful.
+Looking more closely at the specification, I see it is also affected by locale.
+Given these revelations, I would ban without exception `atoi`, `atol`, `strtoul`, and `strtoull`, and avoid `strtol` and `strtoll`.

 Formatting integers is easy.
 Parsing integers within in narrow range (e.g. up to a million) is easy.
 Parsing integers to the very limits of the